CGL E-mail Client Guide

 † We recommend using the IMAP protocol (see above).

-Server plato.cgl.ucsf.edu Encryption SSL Protocol IMAP or POP† IMAP port 993 POP port 995 IMAP server
+Server mail.cgl.ucsf.edu Encryption SSL Protocol IMAP or POP† IMAP port 993 POP port 995 IMAP server

 empty (implicitly ~/Mail)The biggest change is the IMAP server directory for previous IMAP users.